AEW Full Gear lineup: The updated card for the last AEW pay-per-view of 2022 - Pro Wrestling Dot Net

 -Sting and Darby Allin vs. Jeff Jarrett and Jay Lethal

-Powell’s POV: Ethan Page beat Eddie Kingston on Dynamite to advance in the tournament.
-Page will face the winner of Bandido vs. Rush, and the other side of the bracket has Lance Archer vs. Ricky Starks, and Brian Cage vs. Dante Martin.
+Powell’s POV: The steel cage match was officially added on Friday’s Rampage.
+Ethan Page, Bandido, and Brian Cage have advanced to the semifinals of the tournament.
+The Lance Archer vs. Ricky Starks first-round match was pushed back to next week.
 The winner of the tournament will get a title shot at the Winter Is Coning themed edition of AEW Dynamite on December 14 in Garland, Texas.
 Full Gear will be available via pay-per-view television, BR/Live pay-per-view in the United States, and via FITE.TV for international viewers.

 Be the first to comment